abikirkham/the-soul-train/README.md

 This README summarises the testing conducted on The Soul Train website.
 The website was found to be responsive, accessible, and functional across various browsers and devices.

-**Issue #1:**
-Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
+**Issue #1:** Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
 Used for the navigation, including the icons, such as, ☰, which I found from Microsoft word keyboard.

 ## Deployment

 ### Github

-This project, *The Soul Lane*, is deployed using GitHub pages using the following process,
+This project, *The Soul Train*, is deployed using GitHub pages using the following process,

 ### Deploying a GitHub Repository via GitHub Pages